gregorias/toggle.nvim/README.md

 - You usually work with `conceallevel`, but you need to decrease it from time to time to double check your Markdown.

-Then Toggle is a plugin for you!
+If any of the above happen to you, then Toggle is worth a try!

 ## ⚡️ Requirements